NVIDIA/spark-rapids/integration_tests/README.md

      * `MapType`

 `data_gen.py` provides `DataGen` classes that help generate test data in integration tests.

+The `assert_gpu_and_cpu_are_equal_collect()` function from `asserts.py` may be used to compare that an operator in the Rapids Accelerator produces the same results as Apache Spark, for a test query.

+For data types that are not currently supported for an operator in the Rapids Accelerator, the `assert_gpu_fallback_collect()` function from `asserts.py` can be used to verify that the query falls back on the CPU operator from Apache Spark, and produces the right results.

 ### 2. Nested data types
 Complex data types (`ArrayType`, `StructType`, `MapType`) warrant extensive testing for various combinations of nesting.